Cottage | 3 bedrooms | sleeps 6

 Character interior design, with original stone walls, curious ledges and shelves and exposed beams.
-23ft lounge/diner with TV, DVD/Blu-ray and TVs in each bedroom, Vaulted ceiling in twin bedroom.
+23ft lounge/diner with Wi-Fi, TV, DVD/Blu-ray and TVs in each bedroom, Vaulted ceiling in twin bedroom.

 |Further details outdoors|

 Small secluded cottage garden with raised lawn and garden furniture during the summer.
-Easy parking for one car, tight parking for two within the garden area.
+Easy parking for one car, careful parking for two within the garden area.